QuentinRa/blog.quentinra.dev/proj/tests/index.md

 # Tests

-You must do some tests to check if your code or a project is working correctly.
+You must do some tests to check if your code or your project is working correctly.
 In futures versions, they might help you find some bugs.

-But to write tests, you need to find the part of your code needs some tests, which ones and that can be hard.
+To write tests, you need to find the parts of your code that needs to be tested, and that can be hard.
+You may also have to think about what you are going to test given a function/bloc of code.

 So in this course, you will see

 * the theory behind tests
 * contact-programming methodology
 * defensive-programming
-* test-driven and behavior-driven development
+* **test-driven** and behavior-driven development
 * how to find tests
-* What are assertions
+* what are **assertions**

-After learning theses, you should try writing some tests by checking the ``tests`` part in others languages courses such as ``Java``, `C`, `PHP` or ``JS``.
-If you are aiming to learn by practicing then language-specific courses might be more of a help.
+This course will focus on the theory, but you should be able to find in the **Java** course, the **PHP** course, etc. a section about tests.

+**edit 15/07/2021**: I recently learned the notion of **coverage**.
+A lot of tools, introduced in the Git course, inside the fancy notes section, are scanning your code and telling you which **paths** of your code are covered by tests.
+Now, I think that programmers should have a clear idea of what they have to tests to it makes things easier, as *all they have to do* is to write the most meaningful tests 😎.

 <hr class="sl">

-## Tests
+## Testing

 You can be in one of those situations